 1627 | Music School, Oxford | Och MS Mus.
 Sch C203*(R) | |

 A 'Harpsichord with a winde instrument of two stops' was recorded in an inventory of instruments and associated furniture in 1627.
-This instrument served until c.1665 when it was replaced by an organ by Ralph Dallam (see below). | |||
+This instrument served until c1665 when it was replaced by an organ by Ralph Dallam. | |||

 1627 | Glamis Castle, Scotland: Great Hall | Glamis Archives MS NRA(S) 0885/257(1).
 The organ was mentioned again in an inventory of 1648 MS NRA9S) 0885 256/1(2) | |

-This 'Ane pair of Organes' is one of only two secular organs represented in sources from Scotland from the whole of the century. | |||
+This 'Ane pair of Organes' is one of only three references to secular organs in sources from Scotland from the whole of the century. | |||

 1628 | Cawood Castle, Yorkshire: Archbishop's Palace | Althorp papers Bl/39/l. | |